 College of Business > Faculty > A to Z listing of Faculty > Rafael A. Tenorio

-Rafael's research interests are in applied game theory, microeconomics and strategic decision-making.
+Tenorio's research interests are in applied game theory, microeconomics and strategic decision-making.
 His work has been published in various refereed journals such as Management Science, the Journal of International Economics, the Economic Journal, Economic Theory, The Journal of Industrial Economics, and The Review of Economics and Statistics.

 Tenorio has served as a referee/reviewer for several institutions, such as The National Science Foundation, The Canada Social Science Research Council and the International Testing Service, as well as numerous academic journals, including The American Economic Review, Management Science, The Journal of Finance and The American Journal of Political Science.
 He has received curriculum development grants from Procter & Gamble and the Lilly Endowment, and many research grants from both DePaul University and the University of Notre Dame.